elatov/elatov.github.io/_posts/2014-04-22-rhcsa-rhce-chapter-18-dns.md

     include "/etc/named.rfc1912.zones";

-So let&#8217;s go ahead and disable IPv6, allow queries from the local network, and remove the advanced configuration:
+So let's go ahead and disable IPv6, allow queries from the local network, and remove the advanced configuration:

     options {
             listen-on port 53 { 127.0.0.1; 192.168.2.2; };